Humber Hawk

-The Humber Hawk is a four-cylinder automobile manufactured from 1945 to 1967 by British-based Humber Limited.
+The Humber Hawk is a four-cylinder automobile manufactured by British-based maunufacturer Humber Limited from 1945 to 1967.

 Humber Hawk Mk I & II

-The Hawk, a re-badged Hillman 14 (1938-1940) was the first Humber car to be launched after World War II.
+The Hawk, a re-badged Hillman 14 (1938–1940) was the first Humber car to be launched after World War II.
 Slightly longer because of the new bootlid superimposed on its fastback tail and narrower having shed its running boards it also managed to be 112 lb lighter than the prewar car.

-The engine, from the Hillman 14 but uprated almost ten percent to an output of 56 bhp, was shared with Sunbeam Talbot's 90s.
+The engine, from the Hillman 14 but uprated almost ten per cent to an output of 56 bhp, was shared with Sunbeam Talbot's 90s.
 It drove the Hawk's live rear axle through a four-speed gearbox with centrally located floor change.

 As with the Hillman the four-door body was mounted on a separate chassis and was of the six-light design (three windows on each side) with a sunshine roof as standard.
 Suspension was independent at the front using a transverse leaf spring, and at the rear the axle had half-elliptic springs.

-The Mark II version of September 1947 was not even a facelift, the main difference being a column gear change with a control ring fitted to the gearbox making it impossible to crash the syncromesh gears.
+The Mark II version of September 1947 was not even a facelift, the main difference being a column gear change with a control ring fitted to the gearbox making it impossible to crash the synchromesh gears.
 The engine was given a new water jacket, the petrol tank received a breather to prevent air-locks and provision was made for a car-radio and retracting aerial.
 There was no change to the car's external appearance.